talyan3/3902_Mario_Game/README.md

     * As the snail gets closer to Mario, the heartbeat sound gets louder and louder
   * **Mario Dash Feature**
   * **Christmas-Mode**

+### Sprint 5 - Focus on Fixing and Fun Elements

+Now that our team had the comments from Sprint 4, we were able to use that to focus on what to fix for our game.

 ## Program Structure